makerdao/mkr-mcd-spec/kmcd-driver.md

 Function Calls
 --------------

-Internal function calls utilize the `<call-stack>` to create call-frames and return values to their caller.
+Internal function calls utilize the `<mcd-call-stack>` to create call-frames and return values to their caller.
 On `exception`, the entire current call is discarded to trigger state roll-back (we assume no error handling on internal `exception`).

 ```k